Ga naar hoofdinhoud

 • Use active sentences and avoid passive voice (lijdende vorm).

-When you write official government content, for example about laws, schemes, or subsidies, you may have to use complex (non-B1) terms.
+When you write official government content, such as laws, schemes, or subsidies, you may have to use complex (non-B1) terms.
 In that case, make sure to explain each term clearly and be consistent in using that term.

 B1 words versus B1+ words